Why you might be asked to leave

 - call Independent Age for advice tailored to your situation.

-You might still have to move but you can buy time so you can make the right decision for you.
+You might still have to move but this may buy time so you can make the right decision for you.
 If you have complex needs, it will take time to find the right place.

 Call our Helpline and arrange to speak to an adviser